Last Updated: September 29, 2023

 One good question though: how to get it to the same height each time?
 An electric standing desk you can set to a particular saved height usually.
 The answer: count the turns.
 It is a little tedious, but you get used to it pretty quickly and easily.
 I turn my crank 43.5 turns.
 A nice mindfulness practice 😉

 Tired of throwing away hundreds of disposable baggies every year?
-We decided to try this Stasher Silicone Reusable Storage Bag, and it works really well.
+We were.
+So we decided to try some reusable silicone bags, which Mrs. EYFI researched extensively, and they work really well.
 Dishwasher safe, which is amazing.
+Below are the different bags we got (I had no idea we got five different kinds until I put this list together):

 Have young kids and want more space in the backseat?
 My wife and I searched extensively for a reasonably priced car seat that also didn’t take up too much space (side to side or front to back), and we eventually landed on the Graco SlimFit 3 in 1 Car Seat.
 With two cars and two young kids, guess how many of these seats we’ve purchased?
 Yep, four friggin car seats.
 Ah, the joys of parenthood.
 But the seats have been solid.